ccoutant/dwarf-locations/005-locations-on-stack.md

 Add:

-> In addition to the composite operations, location
+> In addition to the composite operations, locations
-> descriptions may be modified by the following operations:
+> may be modified by the following operations:
 >
 > 1. `DW_OP_offset`
 >
 >     `DW_OP_offset` pops two stack entries.
-The first (top of stack) must
+The first (top of stack)
->     be an integral type value, which represents a byte displacement.
-The
+>     must be an integral type value, which represents a byte
->     second must be a location description.
-It forms a new location
+>     displacement.
+The second must be a location.
+It forms an updated
->     description that describes a location at the given byte displacement
+>     location by adding the given byte displacement to the original
->     from the original location.
+>     location and pushes the updated location onto the stack.
 >
 > 2. `DW_OP_bit_offset`
 >
 >     `DW_OP_bit_offset` pops two stack entries.
 The first
 >     (top of stack) must be an integral type value, which represents a bit
 >     displacement.
-The second must be a location description.
-It forms a new
+The second must be a location.
+It forms an updated
->     location description that describes a location at the given bit
+>     location by adding the given bit displacement to the original
->     displacement from the original location.
+>     location and pushes the updated location onto the stack.
 >
 >     _A bit offset of `n*8` is equivalent to a byte offset of `n`._